Enzyme kinetics: Non-Michaelis–Menten kinetics

 Many different enzyme systems follow non Michaelis-Menten behavior.
 A select few examples include kinetics of self-catalytic enzymes, cooperative and allosteric enzymes, interfacial and intracellular enzymes, processive enzymes and so forth.
 Some enzymes produce a sigmoid v by [S] plot, which often indicates cooperative binding of substrate to the active site.
 This means that the binding of one substrate molecule affects the binding of subsequent substrate molecules.
 This behavior is most common in multimeric enzymes with several interacting active sites.
 Here, the mechanism of cooperation is similar to that of hemoglobin, with binding of substrate to one active site altering the affinity of the other active sites for substrate molecules.
 Positive cooperativity occurs when binding of the first substrate molecule increases the affinity of the other active sites for substrate.
 Negative cooperativity occurs when binding of the first substrate decreases the affinity of the enzyme for other substrate molecules.

-Allosteric enzymes include mammalian tyrosyl tRNA-synthetase, which shows negative cooperativity, and bacterial aspartate transcarbamoylase and phosphofructokinase, which show positive cooperativity.
+Allosteric enzymes include mammalian tyrosyl tRNA-synthetase, which shows negative cooperativity, and bacterial aspartate transcarbamoylase and phosphofructokinase which show positive cooperativity.

-Cooperativity is surprisingly common and can help regulate the responses of enzymes to changes in the concentrations of their substrates.
+Cooperativity is common and can help regulate the responses of enzymes to changes in the concentrations of their substrates.
 Positive cooperativity makes enzymes much more sensitive to [S] and their activities can show large changes over a narrow range of substrate concentration.
 Conversely, negative cooperativity makes enzymes insensitive to small changes in [S].

 The Hill equation is often used to describe the degree of cooperativity quantitatively in non-Michaelis–Menten kinetics.
 The derived Hill coefficient n measures how much the binding of substrate to one active site affects the binding of substrate to the other active sites.
 A Hill coefficient of <1 indicates negative cooperativity and a coefficient of >1 indicates positive cooperativity.